 Please keep an open mind when deciding whether to use hypnotherapy.
 I have been a clinical hypnotherapist, trained by the London College of Clinical Hypnotherapy (LCCH), for several years.
 During this time I have witnessed many things that, quite frankly amaze me at times!
 I have helped so many people in so many ways, that I feel it would be such a shame for people to opt out simply due to unfounded fear and misinformation.

 Make sure you find a therapist that has received good training from a well respected body, and you will not be disappointed.
 It is not perfect.
 Hypnosis does not solve everything all the time.
-However it does help almost all of the time, and can create amazing changes some of the time.
+However it does help almost all of the time, and can create amazing changes.
 With a well qualified practitioner, you are pretty much guaranteed a comforting, relaxing, and enjoyable therapeutic experience, as well as a shot at gaining very good ground towards your goals.

 What happens after I have bought an audio?